← Back to research

 Spec Kit

-Spec Kit is GitHub's open-source toolkit for Spec-Driven Development — a structured workflow that makes specifications executable, turning natural language requirements into working code through AI agents.
+Spec Kit is GitHub's open-source toolkit for Spec-Driven Development — a structured workflow that makes specifications executable, turning natural language requirements into working code through 30+ AI coding agent integrations.

 Key takeaways